galamo/javascript-103/readme.md

 1. `login(username, password)` - already done ( return session in case the login succeeded)
 2. `doSomething(session)` - check if the session exist & active ( not older than 1 min) - O(1)

+- How can i validate the user with expiration of 1 min?
+- When should we delete the session from the `sessionsObj`  ?